FAQ: What we know about the coronavirus (20 January 2021)

 - An infected person can pass on the virus to others 1 or 2 days before the symptoms appear, i.e. at a time when one does not yet know that one is infected.
 This makes it difficult to control the epidemic: if only people with symptoms are isolated, there are still those without symptoms who can pass on the virus.

-After here in Germany we had only just got the virus under control by introducing the 'lock down' around 20 March and the number of new infections had fallen to less than 10% of the previous peak of the epidemic in Germany (end of March) by the beginning of June, several major, regionally limited outbreaks (e.g. in meat processing companies) took place in mid-June, which the health authorities were able to control well.
-However, the number of infections has been now on the rise again, without individual outbreaks being responsible for this.
-One factor, but not the only factors in this are probably vacationers returning from holidays in high-risk countries, so that recently testing on return from a high-risk country was made compulsory.
-A further factor could be the lack of care in complying with e.g. distance rules.
-This current rising trend in the number of infections is worrying - the example of Israel shows how quickly the epidemic can explode again, even if the infection rates have been very low in the meantime, if the restrictive measures are relaxed too quickly or not observed.
+After we in Germany first got the virus under control very well by introducing the "lock down" around 20 March and the number of new infections had reduced to less than 10 percent of the previous peak of the epidemic in Germany (end of March) by the beginning of June, several larger, regionally limited outbreaks took place in mid-June (e.g. in meat processing plants), which the health authorities were able to get under control well.
+However, the number of infections is currently on the rise again, without individual outbreaks being responsible for this.
+One factor, but not the only one, is probably holidaymakers returning from holidays in high-risk countries, so that testing was recently made compulsory on return from a high-risk country.
+Another factor could be the decreasing care in observing e.g. distance rules.
+This rising trend in infection figures is worrying - the example of Israel shows how quickly the epidemic can explode again, even if the infection figures were very low in the meantime, if the restrictive measures are relaxed too quickly or not observed.
 Due to the explosive development, the federal government initiated - for the time being for November - a renewed "lock down", the restrictions on public life of which, however, are not quite as comprehensive as in the spring.
 Since this measure did not lead to any significant improvement, the restrictions were intensified shortly before the Christmas holidays.

 Risk factors are an age of 65 upwards with underlying conditions of the respiratory tract and the cardiovascular system, diabetes, overweight and high blood pressure.
 People of middle age can also become seriously ill, although this is rarer.
 Young people become ill only slightly in most of the cases; unfortunately, there are exceptions in which young people also have died.